Israel says ceasefire and aid to resume after airstrikes kill 26 in Gaza

 Although the flow of aid through another crossing had, until Sunday's decision to halt aid, increased significantly since the ceasefire began, the United Nations says far more is needed.

-Key questions of Hamas disarming, the future governance of Gaza, the make-up of an international "stabilization force", and moves towards the creation of a Palestinian state have yet to be resolved.
+Key questions of Hamas disarming, future governance of Gaza, the make-up of an international "stabilisation force" and moves towards the creation of a Palestinian state have yet to be resolved.